Places to see in Salisbury

 As well as the Collectors Show there are numerous places to visit while in Salisbury.

-If you are coming to Salisbury, we can recommend other attractions to visit nearby in the Cathedral Close.
+If you are coming to Salisbury, we can recommend other attractions to visit nearby.

 Charming and peaceful garden with river frontage